Take-home tests vs whiteboard coding are very opinionated in the tech community.

 I said I don’t mind to spend 2h.
 Oh now the time limit has been changed to 2h 😁 and the scope is still the same.
 Of course, the projects are highly underestimated.

 You know what?
 Top companies offer to travel after successfully passing the HR and technical screening interviews (1h30 total).
-I (and anyone) know where to focus for better use of my time.
+I (and anyone) know where to optimize time (our most limited resource).

 Why Top companies don’t use take-home tests?